7 natural menopause treatments that really work? Can it be true?

 And then there are also lifestyle changes that can really help ease things up.
 (We’ll take you through some effective options below.)

-What vitamins should I take for menopause?
+What vitamins are good for menopause?

 While no vitamin will take away menopause symptoms, quite a few have been shown to improve our quality of life as we age.